natebarksdale/natebarksdale.github.io/output/2019-04-08-study-of-the-day-1-2m-project-to-expand-latin-american-philosophical-work.md

 coordinates: [4.711, -74.0721]
 ---

-For the John Templeton Foundation, I wrote about the endeavors to enhance philosophical discussions in Latin America through a significant funding initiative.
+For the John Templeton Foundation, I wrote about the endeavors to enhance philosophical discussions in Latin America.

 > A new $1.2 million grant from the John Templeton Foundation aims to accelerate Latin American philosophical work on free will, agency, and responsibility by supporting a series of seminars and fellowships in the region.
 >